rustyeddy/rustyeddy.com/content/software/_index.md

 of being at the beginning of a project you can just follow these guidelines straight away.

-Otherwise if you're knee-deep into an existing project, You still can and should adopt these practices to implement them as much and as soon as possible in your existing project.
+Otherwise if you're knee-deep into an existing project, you still can and should adopt these practices to implement them as much and as soon as possible in your existing project.